-The general operation of this subroutine is described in section 5.9, "Program Structure and Program Unit Descriptions."
-At the beginning of each time step, BCTIME must provide all specified time-varying pressure values and temperature or concentration values of fluid inflow at these nodes; values of specified time-varying temperature or concentration; values of specified time-varying fluid sources (or sinks) and temperatures or concentrations of these flows if they are inflows; and values of time-varying energy or solute mass sources (or sinks).
+The general operation of this subroutine is described in section 5.10, "Program Structure and Program Unit Descriptions."
+At the beginning of each time step, BCTIME can be used to provide time-dependent sources and boundary conditions in addition to those specified in optional ".bcs" files: specified pressure values and temperature or concentration values of fluid inflow at these nodes; values of specified temperature or concentration; values of specified fluid sources (or sinks) and temperatures or concentrations of these flows if they are inflows; and values of energy or solute mass sources (or sinks).
+Specifications made in ".bcs" files take precedence over those made in the ".inp" file and subroutine BCTIME.

 BCTIME consists of four sections, each dealing with one of the above types of specification.
-The user must supply code in the section (or sections) of BCTIME that specifies the particular type of time-varying boundary condition or source desired.
+For time-dependent sources and boundary conditions set using BCTIME, the user must supply code in the corresponding section (or sections) of the subroutine.